SPA: Efficient User-Preference Alignment against Uncertainty in Medical Image Segmentation: Related Work

-\textbf{Interactive segmentation} Interactive segmentation is an iterative process where automated segmentation results are refined through user input until they meet the desired output.
-Previous methods \cite{wang_interactive_2018, sakinis_interactive_2019, kirillov_segment_2023} have effectively modified predictions based on user interaction at the pixel level, with many achieving notable success in the medical domain \cite{deng_sam-u_2023, ma_segment_2024, wu_medical_2023, zhu_medical_2024}.
-However, these interactive models often fail to address the inherent uncertainty in medical images.
-Additionally, they may require numerous iterations to align with the user preference for specific clinical context, given the existence of multiple valid segmentations.
-An interactive model capable of incorporating image uncertainties and learning from user interactions would reduce the number of iterations required to achieve the desired outcomes.
+\textbf{Interactive Medical Segmentation} Interactive segmentation is an iterative process where automated segmentation results are refined through user input until they reach a desired output.
+Previous methods \cite{wang_interactive_2018, sakinis_interactive_2019, kirillov_segment_2023} have modified predictions based on user interaction at the pixel level, with some achieving success in the medical domain \cite{deng_sam-u_2023, ma_segment_2024, wu_medical_2023, zhu_medical_2024}.
+However, these interactive models often do not address the inherent uncertainty in medical images.
+Additionally, they may require numerous iterations to align with the user preference for a specific clinical context, given the existence of multiple valid segmentations.
+An interactive model capable of incorporating image uncertainties and learning from user interactions would reduce the number of iterations required to achieve a desired result.